About Us|Contact Us|Media Centre|Careers|News|Platinum Card| Blog|Client Area

 In most cases, permanent residence cannot be granted less than 2 years from when you lodge your application.
 However, you may be granted a permanent visa without having to fulfil the usual 2 year waiting period if at the time you apply you have been in an interdependent relationship with your partner for 5 years or more.

-If your relationship ends while you have a temporary visa, you must inform the Department immediately.
+If your relationship ends while you have a temporary visa, you must inform the Department of Immigration and Border Protection (DIBP) immediately.
 You may still be eligible for a permanent visa, without having to fulfil the normal 2 year waiting period.

 There are a number of general requirements that applicants must meet to be granted a visa for partner migration, including health and character requirements.
 You must have a sponsor, who also needs to meet certain requirements.
 An Assurance of Support may also be requested in respect of you.
 If you have dependent children or other dependent family members, they may make combined applications with your application provided that they meet certain requirements.